11 Day Trading Rules That Work

 The trading plan is a work-in-progress.
 Keep refining it and add to it.

-4. Alpha - Sit on your hands for the first 15 minutes of the trading session
+#4: Alpha - Sit on your hands for the first 15 minutes of the session

-The first 15 minutes are usually very volatile, without much price action available for analysis.
-So sit on your hands for the first quarter of the hour and sense the market tone.
+The first 15 minutes are usually very volatile, without much price action for analysis.
+So sit on your hands for the first quarter of an hour and observe the market tone.

-If you want to consider a trade right after the 15 minutes, take a look at the opening range scalp trading strategy.
+If you want to consider a trade right after the 15 minutes, look at the opening range scalp trading strategy.